 Sadly, the print was damaged during delivery and we had to acquire a much bigger print to display.
 But at this point all of the parts for the tower had already been made — and my heart sank — until the print turned out to be exactly the size of the space I’d left on the tower for the painting, minus all the margin I’d built in.
 What a miracle!

 I put my favorite tool, my laser cutter, to work again on this project.
 With a limited budget, I couldn’t afford to make everything from wood, so I pillaged leftover cardboard from my neighbors to use instead.
 I made custom lanterns, tree ornaments, backdrops for the nativity sets and, most of all, a custom lattice pattern to affix to the wooden frame of the tower.
 I’d had a stunning vision of the tower illuminated from the inside with light shining through the lattice to cast patterns on the surrounding surfaces.

 This year’s theme was “Joy to All People,” taken from Luke 2:10.
 I tried to infuse that inclusive invitation in different ways throughout the design.
 Throughout the exhibit, I repeated an eight-pointed star motif in the patterns I used.
 The star was the sign given in the sky to all people as an invitation to seek the Christ child.
 Eight also holds meaning in Christian symbolism representing resurrection, because it is one more than seven, which represents the completion attained at His death and Atonement.

-I also used a selection of Red, Green and Blue fabrics as backdrops, not only because the pieces, all from the Americas, featured these colors heavily, but also because they are the primary colors of light.
+I also used a selection of Red, Green and Blue fabrics as backdrops, not only because the nativity pieces in the foyer, all from the Americas, featured these colors heavily, but also because they are the primary colors of light.
 From these three colors, any color can be created.
 And Christ, as the source of all light, created all colors, and people of all colors.